digital-asset/daml/docs/source/getting-started/path-variables.rst

 =====================

-In order for the changes to take effect you will need to restart your computer, or, if you're using the Terminal app, you need to quit the Terminal app (Command+Q in the Terminal window) and reopen it.
+In order for the changes to take effect you will need to restart your computer, or, if you're using the macOS Terminal app, you only need to quit the Terminal app (Command+Q in the Terminal window) and reopen it.
 Afterward, please follow the instructions below to verify that everything was set up correctly.